Deep Carbon Observatory (2014)

 Pros: Mind-boggeling odyssey into a realm of wonder and horror that holds perils never imagined and wonders undreamt of.

-Cons: Sloppy and rough, meaning you will need to do some reading and preparation beforehand to actually make the thing work.
+Cons: Sloppy and rough and desperately in need of an editor, meaning you will need to do some reading and preparation beforehand to actually make the thing work.
 Map is vague, encounter tables need specification.